deepchecks/deepchecks/docs/source/index.rst

    etc.), with optional labels
 -  The model's training data with labels
 -  Test data (which the model isn't exposed to) with labels
--  A :doc:`supported model </user-guide/supported_models>` that you wish to validate (scikit-learn models, XGBoost, or any model implementing the predict method in the required format)
+- A supported model that you wish to validate.
+For tabular data, see: :doc:`supported models </user-guide/tabular/supported_models>`.
+  For computer vision, we currently support the pytorch framework.
+See :doc:`formatters </user-guide/vision/formatter_objects>` to understand how to integrate with a custom prediciton and label format.

 Supported Data Types
 ---------------------
-Currently the package supports tabular data.
-Stay tuned for the upcoming Computer Vision release.
+Currently the package supports tabular data, and is in alpha version for Computer Vision support.

 See More
 =========